galle fort

 Where is Galle Fort?

-Galle is a beautiful city in southern Sri Lanka which is 118 KM south of the Commercial capital (Colombo) of the island.
+Galle is a beautiful city in southern Sri Lanka, which is 118 KM south of the Commercial capital (Colombo) of the island.
 Galle is been considered an important historical city and is declared a UNESCO world heritage site, owing to the presence of Galle Fort.
 This historical city is located bordering the beautiful beaches of southern Sri Lanka.
-Therefore Galle is popular not only among local travellers but also among foreigners and the Galle tour is an important tour to most travellers.
+Therefore, Galle is popular not only among local travellers but also among foreigners and the Galle tour is an important tour to most travellers.
 Today, Galle can be described as the single most important tourist attraction and part of almost every Sri Lanka tour itinerary.

 How to visit Galle?